-I meet with patients every day who have trusted the ARTAS hair transplant system and the NeoGraft machine with their hair and their health, and now need me to fix what’s been done to them.
+I meet with patients almost every day who have trusted doctors and practices because they had these devices, only to find out later that they would need me to fix what’s been done to them.
 Sometimes I can help them, but sometimes I can’t.
-A bad liposuction or a bad breast surgery can at least by hidden from view.
+A bad liposuction or a bad breast surgery can at least be hidden from view.
 A bad hair transplant cannot.
-And what is even worse, is that these patients are coming to me not only with poor results on their hairline, but also terrible scarring and thinning of their donor hair (the limited supply of permanent hair we use for transplants) caused by taking too many hairs with incisions that are larger than they should be.
+And what is even worse, is that these patients are coming to me not only with poor results on their hairline, but also scarring and thinning of their donor hair (the limited supply of permanent hair we use for transplants) caused by taking too many hairs with incisions that are too close together and/or larger than they should be.

-Frankly, the NeoGraft business model involves recruiting doctors with little to no experience in hair transplantation and selling them a machine that they don’t even have to bother to learn how to use—your entire procedure at these practices will be performed by technicians sent by NeoGraft.
-Instead of an accomplished hair surgeon, someone with possibly less medical training than a dental hygienist will be sucking hair out of your skin and sticking it in your skull.
-In my opinion, technicians performing these aspects of hair transplantation surgery are effectively practicing medicine without a license, a third-degree felony in the State of Florida.
-The doctor who allows them to do it in their practice is also aiding and abetting the illegal practice of medicine, and may lose his or her medical license and/or face felony charges.
-In fact, the State of Florida recently passed formal regulations reinforcing this.
+As mentioned before, one of these company’s business model involves recruiting doctors with little to no experience in hair transplantation and selling them a machine that they don’t even have to bother to learn how to use—your entire procedure at these practices will be performed by technicians sent by the company.
+Instead of an accomplished hair surgeon, someone with possibly less medical training than a dental hygienist will be sucking hair out of your skin and sticking it in your scalp.
+In my opinion, technicians performing these aspects of hair transplantation surgery are effectively practicing medicine without a license.
+Florida and a few other states in the U.S. have passed legislation which deems that harvesting hair and making incisions on a patient are functions that only a physician, a Physician’s Assistant (not the same as a technician or nurse) or a Nurse Practitioner are allowed to perform.
+Therefore, the doctor who allows others to do it in their practice is also aiding and abetting the illegal practice of medicine and may lose his or her medical license and/or face felony charges.

 The Bottom Line for Your Hairline

 When it comes to your body, the caveat “buyer beware” is crucial.
-Don’t look for quick fixes for your appearance, and don’t consider a practice who sees you as less of a patient and more as a means to make money.
-When you come to your hair transplant, you can rest assured that I, as a medical professional with over 20 years’ experience, will perform your surgery personally—and will personally guarantee your safety, your comfort, AND your results.
+Don’t look for quick fixes for your appearance, and don’t consider a practice that sees you as less of a patient and more as a means to make money.
+When you come for your hair transplant, you can rest assured that I, as a medical professional with over 20 years’ experience in these procedures alone, will perform your surgery personally—and will personally guarantee your safety, your comfort AND your results.

-Learn more from the International Society of Hair Restoration Surgery about the serious risk when unlicensed personnel perform hair restoration surgery.
+Learn more from the International Society of Hair Restoration Surgery about the serious risks when unlicensed personnel perform hair restoration surgery.